noblesamurai/node-pg-jobs/README.md

  */
 jobs.stopProcessing();
 ```
+Note that at present jobs.process() is synchronous (processes one job after the
+other) but you can safely run two calls to it either in the same or different
+processes.
+It wouldn't be too hard to change this, let me know if you really
+think this is necessary or put up a pull request.

 ## Make it happen now

 If you want a job to get service right away (due to say, some external event occurring), you can